shakibmostahid/writing-swagger/readme.md

 ```
 We have added only two headers, we can add as many headers as we want.

-#### Now after adding the response example lines into swagger editor, the output for the added codes will be as below:
+#### Now after adding the response example lines into swagger editor, the output will be as below:
 ![swagger_response_output](https://github.com/shakibmostahid/writing-swagger/blob/main/images/swagger_2.png?raw=true)